Hotel Security Response: Bags, ID & Restricted Areas

 Your guests arrive with valuables like laptops, passports, jewelry, and cash.
 Giving them a secure place to store these items is not just an amenity; it’s a necessity.
 Every guest room should be equipped with a modern, easy-to-use digital safe.
 Beyond the room, offering a secure luggage storage area is a thoughtful touch for guests who arrive before check-in or depart after checkout.
 To maintain these security features, your housekeeping and maintenance teams should perform daily checks on all room locks, deadbolts, and safes to ensure they are in perfect working order.
 This simple routine demonstrates a commitment to guest safety and prevents small issues from becoming major problems.

-Monitoring Lobbies and Reception Areas
+Best Practices for Monitoring Lobbies and Reception

 The lobby is the heart of your hotel, and its constant flow of people makes it a critical area to monitor.
 Your front desk team should always have a clear, unobstructed view of the main entrance and elevators, allowing them to spot unusual behavior right away.
 This is your first line of defense.
 Support your staff with high-definition surveillance cameras placed at all entry and exit points.
 These cameras act as a powerful deterrent to potential criminals and provide invaluable evidence if an incident occurs.
 For an added layer of protection, having professional private security guards stationed in the lobby creates a visible and reassuring presence that makes guests feel safe from the moment they walk in.